sajal-n/guardon/README.md

   - Add/Edit/Delete rules
   - Import from file or URL (background fetch fallback)
   - Kyverno policy detection + preview of converted rules
+  - Import panel buttons: "Paste from clipboard" and "Cancel" (convenience and clear/close the import UI)
+  - Quick "Suggest resource fix" helper to populate the Fix JSON textarea with a sensible requests/limits suggestion for resource-related rules

 ## Kyverno importer (prototype)

 - Located at `src/utils/kyvernoImporter.js`.
+ - Preview and import behavior:
+   - When a Kyverno policy is detected during import-from-URL, the Options page shows a preview modal for converted rules.
+   - If the converter produces zero convertible rules, the UI now surfaces a toast and console.debug message explaining that no convertible rules were produced (the raw policy can still be stored for audit).
+   - The preview modal supports selecting converted rules and importing them; imported rules will overwrite existing rules with the same `id`.

 ## Architecture